Introduction

 How the Curse Mark Was Finally Removed

 After Sasuke defeated Itachi, something unexpected happened.
 Madara Uchiha, later revealed to be Obito Uchiha, had been manipulating events from the shadows.
-During this period, Itachi’s crow and the Amaterasu technique embedded within Sasuke activated against Madara.
+During this period, Itachi’s crow and the Amaterasu technique embedded within sasuke curse mark activated against Madara.

 More importantly for the curse mark, it was Itachi himself who removed it.
 In his final moments — in a twist that recontextualized everything — Itachi used the Sword of Totsuka to seal Orochimaru, who had been living within Sasuke due to the curse mark’s connection.
 When Orochimaru was sealed inside the Sword of Totsuka, the curse mark on Sasuke was also sealed away and removed.